-Overall Company materiality £16.7m (2023: £18.7m) How we determined it 1% of Net Assets Rationale for benchmark applied We have applied this benchmark, which is a generally accepted auditing practice for investment trust audits.
+Overall Company materiality £16.3m (2024: £16.7m).
+How we determined it 1% of Net Assets Rationale for benchmark applied We believe that net assets is the primary measure used by the shareholders in assessing the performance of the entity, and is a generally accepted auditing benchmark.
+This benchmark provides an appropriate and consistent year on year basis for our audit.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2023: 75%) of overall materiality, amounting to £12.5m (2023: £14.0m) for the Company financial statements.
+Our performance materiality was 75% (2024: 75%) of overall materiality, amounting to £12.2m (2024: £12.5m) for the Company financial statements.